Appellate Victim Notification Program

 - Why wasn’t I contacted about the appeal?

-Once an offender initiates and appeal, the Attorney General’s Victim Advocacy Section requests victim contact information from county victim advocates.
+Once an offender initiates an appeal, the Attorney General’s Victim Notification Advocates request victim contact information from county victim advocates.
 Therefore, it is important that victims keep their local victim advocate (usually a member of the local prosecutor’s office) informed of their current contact information.

 - Can I give a victim’s statement on appeal?